Kolkata labeled as the Cultural capital of India.

 Kolkata is one of the most important metropolitan cities of India and the capital of the state of West Bengal and was formerly the capital of British India.
-Kolkata labeled as the Cultural capital of India.
+It labeled as the Cultural capital of India.
 It is also nicknamed Diamond Harbour.
-It is one of the largest cities in India and one of the major ports.
+Kolkata is one of the largest cities in India and one of the major ports.
 Kolkata’s old name was Calcutta.
 Calcutta officially became Kolkata from January 1, 2001.

 From 1757 onwards, the city became completely dominated by the British and from 1850 onwards the city began to develop rapidly, especially the growth of the clothing industry increased dramatically here, however, the effect of this development except the city was nearby.
 Was not reflected anywhere in the areas of Despite the devastation in Kolkata due to the storm on 5 October 1864, Kolkata continued to grow mostly unplanned over the next one hundred and fifty years and today it has a population of about 14 million.